 In addition to computer workplaces, there are many other work settings (e.g., lifting boxes of copy paper, records, etc.) where ergonomic practices are important and the effects of MSDs are evident.
 The list below provides some basic ergonomic guidelines that may help avoid the effects of a MSD.

-Respect pain.
+A. Respect pain.
 Stop or change positions if the activity is causing pain.

-Alternate tasks during the workday to interrupt repetitive activities.
+B. Alternate tasks during the workday to interrupt repetitive activities.

-Alternate activities throughout the day, if possible.

-Keep the wrists in the neutral position as much as possible.
+C. Keep the wrists in the neutral position as much as possible.

-Use two hands whenever possible—even when handling light objects or doing small tasks.
+D. Use two hands whenever possible—even when handling light objects or doing small tasks.

-Make several trips with lighter loads.
+E. Make several trips with lighter loads.
 Use a cart or dolly, if necessary.

-To avoid use of a sustained forceful grip, use a vice, clamp, or jig to stabilize objects.
+F. To avoid use of a sustained forceful grip, use a vice, clamp, or jig to stabilize objects.

 VII.
 ALTERNATE WORK PERIODS